Michael Worrincy

 He is of Nigerian and Welsh descent, and was brought up in London.

 Early career

 Worrincy was 16 years old when he began playing for London Broncos academy side after signing from the Greenwich Admirals.
-Worrincy toured Australia with British Amateur Rugby League Association U18s.
+He attended sixth form at Charlton Athletic FC as part of the London Broncos academy Worrincy toured Australia with British Amateur Rugby League Association U18s.
 Worrincy spent the 2005 season further developing his skills whilst on loan with Hull FC's U21 academy side together with fellow loanee Louie McCarthy-Scarsbrook played an important role in Hull's U21 Grand Final success.

 2006 season

 In 2006 Harlequins Rugby League struggled for form and additionally had an injury crisis with 15 players unavailable and there were calls for the club's best youngsters to appear.
 Worrincy and Louis McCarthy-Scarsbrook were considered for the home game against Leeds, yet it was two months later before Worrincy finally made his début for the senior squad after coming off the bench against Bradford Bulls in the 58–16 defeat on 13 May 2006.

 Worrincy made his second senior appearance as a substitute on 29 May in a historic 29–28 victory over Salford City Reds with Henry Paul kicking over a drop-goal in the 79th minutes to secure the two points.

 On 10 June, Worrincy traded the number 17 jumper for a starting position in the second row against Warrington.
 In an exciting game Worrincy charged on to the ball from 40 yards out and ran brilliantly through the defence to register his first ever four points for the club.
 Quins RL won 30–28 with Warrington scoring three tries in the last twelve minutes to bring the sides close despite a dominant performance.

 Worrincy's last appearance of the season came in round 22 when Harlequins defeated Hull F.C.
 18–16 in another close game.
 Similar to Worrincy's previous appearance the opposition ran in three late tries.